-V3 was DiMe’s first Tour of Duty.
+V3 was DiMe’s first project.
 We launched the sprint effort in the fall of 2019 and published our manuscript in 2020 demonstrating our ability to deliver clinical quality work on a tech timeline.

 The three-component V3 framework is novel and intentionally combines well established practices from both software and clinical development to establish the shared foundation for evaluating whether digital clinical measures are fit-for-purpose.